anders1216/ski_app/README.md

 # SlopeSideSales

 Its like a Ski-Swap but on your computer!
 Buy, sell and comment everything slope related!

+Ruby 2.5.3
+Rails 5.2.3

 ## Start Instructions